videorooter/apicode/README.md

 # apicode
-The backend API for Videorooter
+This is a quick and dirty backend API for Videorooter, using the Bottle WSGI framework, and Bootle-SQLAlchemy as the connector to the database.